 Hi, our names are Giacomo and Gelsomina (Italian, just call us Jack and Jill).
 We love and regularly hike in the Mount Laguna Recreation Area located inside the Cleveland National Forest.
 Dogs are allowed off-leash!

 Although Mount Laguna is about 50 miles from central San Diego, the spectacular scenery and climate are well worth the drive.
 This 6,000-foot altitude alpine area is an evergreen tree mountain paradise, nothing like the desert climate of San Diego.
 Expect significantly cooler temperatures.
 It actually receives snow in the winter.

 There are miles and miles of easy and moderate trails from which to choose.
-You can purchase a map at the old-timey Mount Laguna General Store for $2.
+You can purchase a map at the old-timey Mount Laguna General Store.

 Dogs are allowed off-leash as long as they are not aggressive or destructive, and recall on command.
 Bring water; no freshwater is available on the trails.
 At this altitude, you’d be surprised how quickly both you and your dog get thirsty.
 If you plan on visiting after a significant snowfall and prefer solitude, plan on getting there early to avoid the once-a-year crowd.

 Portions of the trails are shared with mountain bikers, so leash as appropriate if your dog doesn’t do well with bikers.
 Portions of the trail are also open to horses.
 Rarely do I see them on the trail, but dogs tend to make the horses nervous.
 So even if your dog is good with horses, it is customary to at least hold your dog while horses pass so the horses are not spooked.